laowantong/paroxython/paroxython/resources/spec.md

 2   [a, b] = [b, a]
 3   (a[0], a[1]) = (a[1], a[0])
 4   (a[i], a[i + 1]) = (a[i + 1], a[i])
-5
-6   aux = x # LIMITATION: no match for the traditional method with a temporary variable 7   x = y
-8   y = aux
 ```

 ##### Matches